 Job report for a power flush

 Each time we carry out a professional power flush Liverpool, our engineers will provide you with a detailed report for your safe-keeping.
 Resolve Gas Services will also keep a copy of the report on file should you need a replacement copy.

 The report will clearly demonstrate the benefits of the power flush Liverpool procedure.
 Using a Flir One thermal imaging camera, we can accurately record temperatures before and after the flush.

-Just because our engineer has left site it does not mean our job ends there.
+Just because our engineer has left the site, it does not mean our job ends there.
 We now provide you with a fantastic aftercare service.
 This may just be to provide you with some useful advice over the telephone.
-We will however endeavour to look after your system for as long as you require.
+We will, however, endeavour to look after your system for as long as you require.

 If you would like to know more or arrange a quote please call 0151 558 1999.